 - Serve with bread, idli, dosa or any rice varieties.

-Please Note: Vallarai herb tastes slightly bitter, you may add a piece of palm jaggery or cane jaggery if your child does not like its taste.
+- Since vallarai herb tastes slightly bitter, we can add a piece of palm jaggery or cane jaggery to mask its bitterness.